 What is Burnham Place?

-Burnham Place is a private development project, proposed by Akridge, to be built within the air rights Akridge owns over the tracks and platforms at Washington Union Station.
+Burnham Place is a private development project, proposed by Akridge, to be built within the air rights Akridge owns over the tracks and platforms at Union Station.
 Burnham Place is a separate and independent project from the Project.
-It does not involve Federal funding or require Federal approvals that would subject it to NEPA.
+It does not involve Federal funding or require Federal approvals that would subject it to the National Environmental Policy Act (NEPA) process.
 Akridge is solely responsible for ensuring that Burnham Place undergoes any required review and regulatory process under applicable District of Columbia laws and regulations.
-For more information on the private development project please visit: www.burnhamplace.com.
+For more information on the private development project please visit www.burnhamplace.com.

 What is the NEPA process?

-Passed by Congress in 1969, NEPA established a national policy and framework to ensure the potential environmental impacts of major federal actions (such as approvals, funding, or permits) are evaluated prior to decision making.
-FRA’s actions relating to the Project may include issuing approvals or providing funding in the future for design or construction.
-The Project Alternatives include the potential redevelopment of Federally owned air rights above WUS.
+The National Environmental Policy Act of 1969 (NEPA) established a national policy and framework to ensure the potential human and natural environmental impacts of major Federal actions are evaluated prior to decision making.
+The Federal Railroad Administration (FRA)’s actions relating to the Washington Union Station Expansion Project (the Project) may include issuing approvals or providing funding in the future for design or construction.
+The Project alternatives include the potential for redevelopment of Federally owned air rights.
 If such development does occur in the future, FRA may be involved with the transfer, lease, or disposal of this property as a separate Federal action.
 Therefore, the Project must go through the NEPA process.
-FRA is the lead federal agency preparing the EIS for the Project.
+FRA is the lead Federal agency preparing the Environmental Impact Statement (EIS) for the Project.

 What is an EIS?

-An EIS is prepared to document a federal agency’s NEPA analysis.
-The Project EIS evaluates the reasonable range of alternatives and the potential impacts of those alternatives on the human environment.
-As an essential part of this evaluation, FRA takes into consideration input from the public and appropriate federal, state, and local agencies throughout the EIS process.
-The Draft EIS was published on June 4 2020 for public review.
-Comments are invited from the public on any and all of the alternatives under consideration and the evaluation of impacts of those alternatives.
-FRA will prepare a Final EIS addressing the comments received on the Draft EIS, which may include modifications to the analysis or alternatives, including the Preferred Alternative.
-A Record of Decision (ROD) will announce FRA’s decision(s) regarding the Project.
-FRA intends to issue a combined FEIS/ROD unless precluded by statutory criteria or practicability considerations.
+An EIS is prepared to document a Federal agency’s NEPA analysis for major actions.
+The Project EIS evaluates the reasonable range of alternatives and the potential impacts of those alternatives on the human and natural environment.
+As an essential part of this evaluation, FRA takes into consideration input from the public and applicable Federal, state, and local agencies throughout the EIS process.

 What are the Cooperating Agencies?